leondutoit/pg-need-to-know/notes.md

 - make a presentation, with visual representations of the model

 ## IP
-- for group_add, also provide: all_owners, and all_users
 - remove hard-coded non-generic names (e.g. tsd_backend_utv_user), check all todos

 ## Done